Leaving a Legacy

 Maestro Richman has treated Knoxville-area audiences to performances by artists including Andre Watts, Midori, Rachel Barton Pine, Frederica von Stade, Emanuel Ax, Navah Perlman, Orli Shaham, Jon Kimura Parker, Corey Cerovsek, William Wolfram, Orion Weiss, Anne Akiko Meyers and Spencer Myer.

-Since 2003, Knoxville audiences have been introduced to nearly 80 fully-orchestrated arrangements from Maestro Richman’s own personal library, at no cost to the Orchestra, all written and utilized especially for the KSO holiday concerts, educational concerts and various run-out concerts.
+During Maestro Richman's tenure, Knoxville audiences were introduced to nearly 80 fully-orchestrated arrangements from Maestro Richman’s own personal library, at no cost to the Orchestra, all written and utilized especially for the KSO holiday concerts, educational concerts and various run-out concerts.
 In addition, Richman has also been generous in bringing numerous local and world premieres of his own original orchestral and chamber works to East Tennessee.

 Education and Community Partnership Programming

-During Maestro Richman’s tenure, partnerships with various local arts groups have yielded numerous benefits to audiences, the community and the artists themselves.
-Long-time partners include the Knoxville Choral Society and the Appalachian Ballet, while in more recent years, Go!
+Additionally, during his reign, partnerships with various local arts groups have yielded numerous benefits to audiences, the community and the artists themselves.
+Long-time partners include the Knoxville Choral Society and the Appalachian Ballet Company, while in more recent years, Go!
 Contemporary Dance Works, and student choristers from Carson Newman University and the University of Tennessee have joined the KSO on stage.

 The educational program with perhaps the most long term impact on students’ lives is the Knoxville Symphony Youth Orchestra Association.
-Although this program is over 45 years old, during Maestro Richman’s tenure it has expanded into an association that includes five orchestras serving over 300 students this year.
+Although this program is over 45 years old, during Maestro Richman’s tenure it has expanded into an association that includes five orchestras serving over 300 students.

 The KSO was one of few orchestras involved in health and wellness programming when Maestro Richman launched the Music & Wellness program in 2004, which has since grown in scope from basic performances in lobbies and in assisted living facilities to one-on-one/bedside playing for individual patients in chemotherapy treatment bays and on in-patient floors.
-Thanks to grant funding and Music for Healing and Transition training, five core KSO musicians will be Certified Music Practitioners within the next year and are now able to diagnose patient conditions by sight and to provide the music experience that will most benefit each patient.
-In the 2014-2015 season alone, the KSO Music & Wellness program will include 210 individual performances, reaching over 5,000 individuals.
+Thanks to grant funding and Music for Healing and Transition training, five core KSO musicians earned credit hours toward becoming Certified Music Practitioners.
+In the 2014-2015 season alone, the KSO Music & Wellness program included 210 individual performances, reaching more than 4,000 individuals.
 The KSO’s nationally award-winning Music & Wellness program continues to be a catalyst to provide integrated medicine options for the entire region.

 The success of any institution is the result of great teamwork by dedicated individuals.
-In the case of the KSO, the team has been led by Maestro Lucas Richman.
 Regular attendees to the KSO routinely recognize the growth in the KSO’s artistic product during Lucas Richman’s tenure.
 Those patrons—and even community members that perhaps attend less frequently—have been inspired to support the KSO as a result of how the orchestra moves them.
 Individual donors, sponsors and grant funders value the contribution the KSO makes in the greater Knoxville area—a contribution that wouldn’t exist without the careful and heartfelt orchestra building that Lucas Richman has shepherded in 12 years at the KSO.